JanBongers/JavaNotes/README.md

 > A Quick guide and reference project for the Java language

-All classes in packages [basic], [intermediate] and [expert] are notes of things learned (thus far).
+All classes in packages [basic], [intermediate] and [expert] are notes of the Java language.
 Other packages contains tips and tricks / code that's handy to have around for reference.

 Notes in [basic], [intermediate] and [expert] can be used to get a better understanding of the Java language.
 Logical order of reading: